xmtp/XIPs/XIPs/xip-0-purpose-process.md

 Parties involved in the process are you, the champion or *XIP author*, the *XMTP community*, the [*XIP editors*](#xip-editors), and the *XMTP Core Developers* (currently the XMTP Labs team).

+Vetting your idea within a discussion is a critical part of the XIP process.
+We encourage sharing the discussion with reviewers, interested parties, editors, developers, and the community to gather feedback.

-Once the idea has been vetted (as described in [*Getting Started*](#getting-started)), your next responsibility will be to present (by means of an XIP Draft) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
-You should try and gauge whether the interest in your XIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
-Negative community feedback will be taken into consideration and may prevent your XIP from moving past the Draft stage.
+Additional vetting criteria may include reviewing reference implementations or assessing whether the idea is too specific for broad adoption within the XMTP ecosystem.
+It’s important to gauge whether the interest in your XIP is commensurate with the effort required to implement it and how many parties will need to conform to it.
+While the volume of interest by way of discussion is not an explicitly disqualifying characteristic, it may play a role in advancing beyond the idea stage.

+After vetting the idea as described above, your next responsibility is to present the idea as a formal XIP Draft by opening a [Pull Request](https://github.com/xmtp/XIPs/pulls).
+Following this step, the [XIP Editors](#xip-editors) will review the Draft and make recommendations on its advancement.

 ### XIP Process